 Always pay your bills on time

-In 2017, it’s getting harder and harder to avoid paying our bills on time, thanks to banking automation through online banking and mobile apps.
+It’s getting harder and harder to avoid paying our bills on time, thanks to banking automation through online banking and mobile apps.
 With this in mind, we definitely recommend taking the human element out of bill paying and giving yourself one less thing to worry about.
 This is because late payments or defaults leave their mark on your credit report.
 For example, a small overdue payment of $150 can appear on your credit report after 60 days, and stick around for five years!

 Have an active credit account